Advocacy

 FDA-approved biosimilars have no clinically meaningful difference from the brand name product upon which they are based.
 However, brand-name manufacturers have tried to confuse patients about biosimilars’ uses and benefits.

 Biosimilars are safe and effective medicines for patients.
-They are subject to rigorous FDA review and approval and are regulated after market entry just like reference biologics.
+They are subject to rigorous FDA review to assure safe and effective use for patients.
+Biosimilars are regulated after market entry in the same fashion and with the same rigor as reference biologics.
 Despite these facts, there is a targeted effort by brand companies to disseminate false information on the safety and efficacy of biosimilars.
-Such efforts threaten biosimilars adoption and hurt the health care system but limiting patient access to needed treatments.
+Such efforts threaten biosimilars adoption and hurt the health care system, while limiting patient access to needed treatments.

 The Biosimilars Council is focused on working with regulators to combat such misinformation campaigns to ensure patient access to biosimilars.